Vintage BMW Motorcycle Owners

 Example: Typical symptoms: ...jerky readings, wrong readings, irregular wrong readings, jumpiness may be mixed.

-Problems with jumpy and often quite high readings, intermittent, irregular, etc., can be due to poor connections at the coils, and poor grounding, particularly the system secondary ground at the front coil bracket.
+Problems with jumpy and often quite high readings, intermittent, irregular, etc., can be due to poor connections at the coils, and/or poor grounding, particularly the system secondary ground at the front coil bracket.
 Often the tach will read considerably high at idle rpm; middle rpm may be relatively OK; then as rpm rises, maybe around 5000 RPM and upwards, the tach may read quite high.
-USUALLY the problem is bad capacitors, easily replaced.
+USUALLY the problem is bad capacitors inside the tach, relatively easily replaced.
 The capacitors can usually be measured while still in-circuit, but this depends on your capacitance tester.
+Be very careful, it may be best to unsolder capacitors, at least at one end, and then use a capacitance checker.

 Problems in bike's wiring &/or in the ignition circuitry; even some green corrosion in the ignition coil towers or kill switch, etc., can cause weird readings ...be sure those are not the problem!
 Only good way to be sure the KILL switch is not at fault is to bypass it, temporarily ....although if cleaned, and then symptoms gone, you found the problem.
 Green corrosion is particularly annoying and problematical, as it can help create a 'diode effect'.